RickStrahl/wwDotnetBridge/README.md

 ENDDEFINE
 ```

-The event subscription ends when the subscription object (`loSmtpEventSubscription` in the example) goes out of scope.
+When no longer want to be notified of the events, call `Unsubscribe` on the subscription (`loSmtpEventSubscription` in this example).

 ## Project Sponsors
 The following people/organizations have provided sponsorship to this project by way of direct donations or for paid development as part of a development project using these tools: